JATOS/JATOS-Blog/_posts/2017-6-3-How-much-memory-does-JATOS-need.md

 email: lange.kristian@gmail.com
 ---

+_This post is about how much memory JATOS needs for a single user.
+If you intend to set up JATOS for several user (e.g. for an institute) JATOS needs more memory.
+The same is true for an experiment with many or large result data._

 JATOS 3 stores its user session in a local cache and initially I gave this cache without much thinking 256 MB of memory.
 256 MB is ridiculously high for a cache that just stores a couple of user sessions.
 But hey I have 16 GB on my laptop - who cares.
 Actually people do care.
 Especially those who want to run JATOS on systems with limited resources like an AWS EC2 micro instance with just 1 GB.
 If you just have 1 GB then 256 MB is a lot.

 The easy solution for this issue was to reduce the cache size to just 25 MB (still more than enough).
 But it made me think: how much memory does JATOS actually need?